 Here, CEO of Niti Aayog, Amitabh Kant, spoke on key challenges and opportunities for Indian startups and upcoming businesses.
-Based on the shared knowledge by Amitabh Kant we have compiled few points below which differentiate India's from other countries.
+Based on the shared knowledge by Amitabh Kant, we have compiled a few points below which differentiate India from other countries.

-Entrepreneurs can leverage maximum benefits from competition!
-A healthy competition helps to grow creatively all along the development of new skills.
-Kant believes that the competition within states will increase the number of startups as it support talent and increase investments among startup system.
-It will also come up with various solutions for water management and modernization of agriculture.
-There is a huge community of investors that offer support to businesses who want to grow in a competitive atmosphere.
+Entrepreneurs can leverage maximum benefits from the competition!
+Healthy competition helps to grow creatively along with the development of new skills.
+Kant believes that competition within states will increase the number of startups as it supports talent and increases investments in the startup system.

 The future of India lies in a strong startup ecosystem.
-Studies indicate that the startup India movement has energized startups and entrepreneurs.
-India will have 100,000 startups by 2022-23 which will create new job opportunities through their startup ventures.
+Studies indicate that the Startup India movement has energized startups and entrepreneurs.
+India will have 100,000 startups by 2022-23, which will create new job opportunities through their startup ventures.